 “I hope that you’re making the right choice, Sean.” said Molly.

 “The rain has let up, let’s do this thing,” said Sean.

 They began hauling out the ‘fuel.’
 Sean collected with the stretcher bars first and arranged them in a lattice to provide a base to allow air to reach the fire from below.
 Then they brought out the artwork on paper, the canvases, Emily’s letters and, finally, capped it with the books of spells.
 Sean doused the pile with lighter fluid and set it ablaze.
-The two of them watched in silence as the pyre became fire.
-In minutes it was reduced to ashes.
-After the residue had smoldered a bit Sean spoke:
+The two of them watched in silence as the pyre’s contents became a roaring fire.
+In minutes everything was reduced to ashes.
+They watched the residue smoldering for a while and then Sean spoke:

 “Molly, I want you to know that I never held what happened between us against you.
 You got a raw deal, if I had been more decisive, if I had stood up for myself, I could have saved you a world of trouble.”